eduarddotgg/adm-dev-kit/_docs/introduction.md

 	| - images
 index.html
 ```

 ##### Pros:

 I leave it empty.
 It's good for production only

 ##### Cons:

-Problem with this kind project structure is that it’s hard to maintain it, it’s hard to optimise it, etc, etc, etc. And I think mostly no-one develops projects in this way.
+Problem with this kind of project structure is that it’s hard to maintain it, it’s hard to optimise it, etc, etc, etc. And I think mostly no-one develops projects in this way.

-### Project with template engines, pre and post processors
+### Project with template engines, pre- and postprocessors

-Template engines, pre and post processors - deeply penetrated into the life of developers.
+Template engines, pre- and postprocessors are deeply penetrated into the life of developers.
 Project’s structure differs a little bit but mostly stays the same:

 ```
 assets/
 	| - sass